 Tip 2.
 Safe vendors choice.
 Quite a few breaches are accomplished through hacking smaller firms that are vendors or partners of bigger enterprises.
 Those small third-party subcontractors usually have lower protection capabilities and are easy targets.
 Businesses should choose their vendors wisely and stick only with those who employ the best security practices and standards.

 Tip 3.
 Physical security of equipment and offices is very important even for purely online businesses.
 A significant amount of big data breaches happened because hackers could connect to the enterprise computer systems physically penetrating the office building with the help of social engineering or even dumpster diving and finding confidential documents among the garbage.
+Many organizations are turning to physical security solutions like ones listed here to ensure the safety of their equipment and data across multiple locations.

 Tip 4.
 It takes on average 200 days for big corporations to detect an intrusion.
 Early warning systems help to reduce it to several hours.
 It is crucial to monitor your networks and detect unusual patterns.